probablyquill/UltrixGVGControl/GVGPROTOCOL.md

 ogScript is an incredibly powerful option, however it is locked to the Dashboard platform, which means that there is no way to run any panel without also running Dashboard on the system.
 I have had reliability issues with Dashboard on the ARM Macs I often use for work, which has soured my relationship with the software.

-This leaves us with GVG, which has a feature set more comparable to ogScript, however it is a rather obnoxious protocol to implement due to how it is written. ogScript is heavily implemented into Dashboard— while that locks it to Dashboard, it also increases its ease of use.
-There were also just more ogScript resources on the Ross forums than for GVG.
+This leaves us with GVG, which has a feature set more comparable to ogScript, however it is a rather obnoxious protocol to implement. ogScript is heavily implemented into Dashboard: while that locks it to Dashboard, it also increases its ease of use.
+There also are just more ogScript resources on the Ross forums than for GVG.
 In comparison to ogScript, GVG is a hex-based TCP/IP protocol.
 While ogScript lets you just fire off commands, GVG requires to to build a command and generate its checksum before it can be sent to the router.

 ## Using the GVG Protocol
 My biggest headache when working with the GVG Protocol was a lack of examples of it being implemented into code.
 I will be giving examples using Python for convenience, but this can very easily be integrated into any programming or scripting language that supports IP communication.

+The GVG Native Commands need to be transfered over the network via TCP, in the form of hex codes.
+There is a Windows only tool for sending these codes called [Hercules](https://www.hw-group.com/software/hercules-setup-utility).
+Communication can also be done by sending the hex data over a normal TCP socket in a language such as Python.

 The GVG Protocol is built out of several pieces which are combined to send a single TCP/IP command to the Router.